atman-project/atman/README.md

 # Atman

-Atman is a set of protocols that can be embedded into any desktop and mobile applications.
+A set of protocols designed for the [Atman Project](https://github.com/atman-project), capable of running across servers, laptops, and mobile devices.